 There are three simple definitions of a junk fee:

 - Mandatory charges that aren’t disclosed up front.
 It could be a “resort fee” slid in just before you book a hotel room, a required company charge added to monthly cell phone bill, or a service fee you can’t avoid when purchasing an event ticket.
 Many companies are guilty of “drip-pricing” – prices that don’t include everything you must pay.

 - Optional charges that are portrayed as mandatory or are given official-sounding names to deceive consumers or discourage them from questioning the fees.

-- Mandatory fees or charges buried in an unreasonably long terms and conditions document.
+- Mandatory charges buried in an unreasonably long terms and conditions document.
 You might expect a 10-page document for a car loan, but not to book an airline ticket.

 Here’s some simple advice to protect yourself from junk fees: